KitoPham/MovieSearch/README.md

 # MovieSearch

-Hi this project is to demonstrate basic React Native network calls, pagination, and navigation.
+Hi this project is to demonstrate network calls, pagination, storage/caching and navigation in React-Native.
 This application takes in a search query and then returns a listing of movies that match the search query given.
 Currently implemented is lazy loaded scrolling in a FlatList for pagination however commented is code for the possibility of pagination via "next button" instead of scrolling.
 To utilize this app you'll need to acquire your own apikey from [the open movie data base](http://www.omdbapi.com/).